Collage-CMS/mu/README.md

 ## Documentation

-In XML or related markup (XHTML, HTML, SGML) a data structure is made up of various node types such as element, attribute, or text nodes.
+XML is a tree data structure made up of various node types such as element, attribute, or text nodes.

 However, writing markup in code is tedious and error-prone.
-Mu allows creating well-formed markup with Python code and basic Python data structures.
+Mu allows creating markup with Python code and basic Python data structures.

 ### Element nodes